« Memories of Garner and Concan State Parks | Main | Pampered Pooches and Coddled Cats »

 • Deady Band - Our 8th Grade Year

 For most of us, this age was pretty awkward as we were continually changing in every way.
 But it was an exciting time too, as we met and made new friends from the other elementary schools that fed into Deady.
 See if you recognize the Milby 1960 graduates among these smiling faces.
 (Click on album title to open.
 Once inside the album, click on individual thumbnails to view larger images.)
-Did any other Junior High Schools feed into Milby?
-If you can supply missing data (indicated by a question mark in the caption) or suggest corrections, please do so by e-mail to the blogmeister or as a comment in the photo album thread.
-Please submit any other photos you have from this era for publication in the album.
-(Directions for submitting photos can be found in the Photo Album thread in the main body of this blog.)
+Submit other photos or information to your blogmeister. [email protected]

 Various Milby Era Photos (1957-60)